cloudwebteam/cloud_db/Readme.md

 Setup
 -------
 ### Configure connection
-*uses [node-mysql](https://github.com/felixge/node-mysql) for its mysql connection, and accepts all the same options.*
+*Uses [node-mysql](https://github.com/felixge/node-mysql) for its mysql connection, and accepts all the same options.*

 ```js
 db.use({